 If an application has been accepted, and not opposed (or any opposition has been unsuccessful), the application proceeds to registration.
 In a normal case, where no objections are raised during examination and no opposition is filed, it takes approximately seven and a half months from filing until a registration certificate is issued.

-A registration normally lasts for 10 years from the filing date of the application, and may be renewed for a further 10 years by paying renewal fees for each class of goods and services, as applicable.
+A registration normally lasts for 10 years from the filing date of the application, and may be renewed for further 10 year periods by paying renewal fees for each class of goods and services, as applicable.